 Does Arizona offer free solar panels?

 Some solar companies offer free solar panels with a solar loan to qualifying customers.
-Most homeowners will need to purchase their solar panels.
+Most homeowners will need to purchase their solar panels, and this language can often be used as a solar scam.

 Does Arizona offer a solar rebate?